Extraltodeus/ComfyUI-AutomaticCFG/README.md

 Also just tested and it works with pixart sigma.

-Works with SD3 for as long as you don't use any boost feature / cutting the uncond (it's the same thing)
+Works with SD3 for as long as you don't use any boost feature / cutting the uncond (it's the same thing).
+20 steps works nicely.

 # Note: